apushkarev/Insta360-Titan-iLog-Profile/README.md

 - apply lut in this node
 - use CST for conversions to working color space

-Your feedback is welcome, I'm limited in source footages for extensive testing
+Your feedback is welcome, I'm limited in sample footages for extensive testing